thevahidal/jake/README.md

 To customize your website, follow these steps:

 1. Open your repository in your preferred text editor.
-2. Locate the `data.toml` file and update it with your own information.
+2. Locate the `data.toml` file and update it with your information.
 3. Modify the following settings according to your preferences:

 **General Information:**